 Pork Chop Seasoning

-- 4 cups Green Beans steamed or roasted
+- 4 cups green Beans steamed, roasted, or air fried

 - salt and pepper to taste